Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Introduction

-In this paper, we study a representation of hypergraphs that arises from a natural variant of point line cover where we want to cover a given set $P$ of points in $\mathbb{R}^d$ by \emph{axis-parallel} lines, see Fig.~1 for an illustration.
-While the axis-parallel case of point line cover has been considered before~\cite{gaur2007covering} the known algorithms do not improve upon the general case of hypergraph vertex cover~\cite{ahk-tlcph-C96,chvatal79-set-cover}.
+In this paper, we study a representation of hypergraphs that arises from a natural variant of point-line cover where we want to cover a given set $P$ of points in $\mathbb{R}^d$ by \emph{axis-parallel} lines, see \cref{fig:example} for an illustration.
+While the axis-parallel case of point-line cover has been considered before by~\cite{gaur2007covering}, the known algorithms do not improve upon the general case of hypergraph vertex cover, as studied by~\cite{ahk-tlcph-C96,chvatal79-set-cover}.
 More generally, we investigate the generalization where we are additionally given a parameter $\ell\leq d-1$ and we would like to cover $P$ by axis-aligned affine $\ell$-dimensional subspaces of $\mathbb{R}^d$, which we call $\ell$-subspaces.
-The resulting classes of hypergraphs is fairly rich as any $k$-partite $k$-uniform hypergraph (i.e. a hypergraph with a partition of vertices into $k$ parts such that each hyperedge contains exactly one vertex of each type) can be represented by a set of points in $\mathbb{R}^k$ to be covered by $(k-1)$-subspaces.
-On the other hand for $\ell<d-1$ we obtain proper subclasses of all $k$-hypergraphs.
+The resulting class of hypergraphs is fairly rich as any $k$-partite $k$-uniform hypergraph (i.e., a hypergraph with a partition of vertices into $k$ parts such that each hyperedge contains exactly one vertex of each type) can be represented by a set of points in $\mathbb{R}^k$ to be covered by $(k-1)$-subspaces.
+On the other hand, for $\ell<d-1$, there exists a $k$-partite $k$-uniform hypergraph which is not a \emph{$(d,\ell)$-hypergraph}, i.e., can not be represented by a set of points in $\mathbb{R}^d$ to be covered by $\ell$-dimentional subspaces of~$\mathbb{R}^d$.

-We remark that our representation does not exploit the geometry of the Euclidean $\mathbb{R}^d$.
-Rather, the representation can also be considered on a hypercube $X^d$ for some set $X$ where subspaces are subsets of $X^d$ fixing certain coordinates.
-We feel that the usage of the geometric language is more intuitive.
+Note that for any sufficiently large set $X$, a similar representation can be defined in the power $X^d$, where hyperedges correspond to elements of $X^d$ and vertices correspond to subsets of $X^d$ with $d-\ell$ coordinates fixed.
+We keep $X=\mathbb R$ to provide more intuitive representations.